Ukraine’s Zelenskyy to meet Trump on Monday after U.S.-Russia summit secured no halt to fighting

 During an interview with Fox News Channel before returning to Washington, Trump insisted the onus going forward might be on Zelenskyy “to get it done,” but said there would also be some involvement from European nations.

-In a statement after speaking to Trump, major European leaders said they were ready to work with Trump and Zelenskyy toward “a trilateral summit with European support.”
+In their statement after speaking to Trump, major European leaders said they were ready to work with Trump and Zelenskyy toward “a trilateral summit with European support.”

-The statement by French President Emmanuel Macron, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, British Prime Minister Keir Starmer, Finnish President Alexander Stubb, Polish Prime Minister Donald Tusk and the European Union’s two top officials said that “Ukraine must have ironclad security guarantees” and welcomed U.S. readiness to provide them.
+The statement from French, German, Italian, British, Finnish, Polish and European Union leaders said that “Ukraine must have ironclad security guarantees” and welcomed U.S. readiness to provide them.

-EU foreign policy chief Kaja Kallas said “the harsh reality is that Russia has no intention of ending this war anytime soon,” noting that Moscow’s forces launched new attacks on Ukraine even as the delegations met.
+EU foreign policy chief Kaja Kallas said “the harsh reality is that Russia has no intention of ending this war anytime soon,” noting that Moscow launched new attacks on Ukraine even as the delegations met.

 “Putin continues to drag out negotiations and hopes he gets away with it.
 He left Anchorage without making any commitments to end the killing,” she said.

-Czech Prime Minister Petr Fiala said the summit confirmed that “while the U.S. and its allies are looking for ways to peace, Putin is still only interested in making the greatest possible territorial gains and restoring the Soviet empire.”

-Ukrainian and Russian forces are fighting along a 1,000-kilometer (620-mile) front line.
+Ukrainian and Russian forces are fighting along a 1,000-kilometre (620-mile) front line.
 Since spring, Russian troops have accelerated their gains, capturing the most territory since the opening stages of the war.

 “Vladimir Putin came to the Alaska summit with the principal goal of stalling any pressure on Russia to end the war,” said Neil Melvin, director of international security at the London-based Royal United Services Institute.
 “He will consider the summit outcome as mission accomplished.”